-Recent changes to the Marketing Handbook went into effect on 08/21/2019, including amendments to: the occupancy standards to increase the number of household members allowed per unit size by one person, the occupancy standards to remove the requirement that married or similarly committed couples are assumed to share a bedroom in determining the unit size for which they qualify, the Housing Court history policy and allowable credit fees to align with new State Tenant Protection laws, the credit check policy to allow applicants to provide a credit report run within the last 30 days, and the credit check policy to allow applicants to provide evidence of 12 months positive rental payment history in lieu of having the marketing agent run their credit report.
+Recent changes to the Marketing Handbook went into effect on 08/21/2019, including amendments to: the occupancy standards to increase the number of household members allowed per unit size by one person; the occupancy standards to remove the requirement that married or similarly committed couples are assumed to share a bedroom in determining the unit size for which they qualify; the Housing Court history policy and allowable credit fees to align with new State Tenant Protection laws; the credit/background check policy to allow applicants to provide a credit or background check run within the last 30 days; and the credit check policy to allow applicants to provide evidence of 12 months positive rental payment history in lieu of having the marketing agent run their credit report.

 HPD and HDC last completed an update in 2018 and include: clarifying eligibility guidelines for a speedier review process; introducing additional protections for domestic violence survivors; limiting options to reject applicants based on credit history and debt; and reducing document requirements, where possible.
 And in 2016, we introduced new policies and procedures to standardize credit criteria; restrict rejections based on credit score alone; clarify income calculations; place limits on personal assets and property ownership, and streamline the interview process.

 We've accelerated and expanded the goals of Housing New York to achieve 300,000 affordable homes by 2026 and are equally committed to making the process of leasing up those apartments as equitable and efficient as possible.